abrahamsk/ml_feature-selection-ga/neural-net-ga/README.md

     letter-recognition.data
 ```

-If you're curious, `experiment2.py` and `experiment3.py` follow a similar pattern to exp1 and can be modified in a similar fashion.
+If you're curious, `experiment2.py` and `experiment3.py` follow a similar pattern to exp1 and can be modified in a similar fashion (they aren't edited to work with the GA algorithm as of 3/2016).

 Buyer beware: there's a bug somewhere that comes up when getting test accuracy.
 Also seems to affect accuracy across training for a high number of epochs.